Cyber agency cautions users against certain weaknesses detected in WhatsApp | Technology

 Describing the risk in detail, it said that these vulnerabilities ''exist in WhatsApp applications due to a cache configuration issue and missing bounds check within the audio decoding pipeline.'' ''Successful exploitation of these vulnerabilities could allow the attacker to execute arbitrary code or access sensitive information on a targeted system,'' it said.

-The advisory added that users of the app (application) should update the latest version of WhatsApp from the Google Play Store or iOS App Store to counter the vulnerability threat.
+The advisory added that users of the app (application) should update the latest version of WhatsApp from Google Play store or iOS App Store to counter the vulnerability threat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)